Granola with Milk & Berries: Easy No-Cook Backpacking Breakfast

 • Stir to mix well.

-• Let stand to allow the berries to rehydrate.
+• Let stand 1-2 minutes allowing the berries to rehydrate.

 • Stir to mix well and enjoy!